ironicbadger/pms-wiki/docs/02-tech-stack/proxmox.md

 ![proxmox-ui](../images/advanced/igpu-passthrough/image-5.png)

-If you want to dive deep into the rabbit hole, you can with Proxmox.
-Because Proxmox is just Linux underneath you can use it like you would any other installation.
-This also means things like PCI passthrough or ZFS don't require waiting for vendor patches or releases, it just works.
+If you want to dive deep into the rabbit hole, you can with Proxmox - but you don't *have* to.
+With that said, because Proxmox is just Linux underneath you can use it like you would any other Linux installation and totally ignore the UI layer.
+This also means things like PCI passthrough or ZFS don't require waiting for vendor patches or releases, they just work.

 ## What about VMware / ESXI?